vipink1203/vipink1203.github.io/_posts/2019-04-17-AWS-SystemsManager.md

 /prod/App2/DB_NAME
 ```

 The format is simple - /{ENV}/{APP-NAME}/{PARAMETER}.
 But of course you can store any way you like.
-Having a proper nomenclature for naming each parameter would be easy when you have hundreds or thousands of parameters.
+Having a proper nomenclature for naming each parameter path would be easy to handle when you have hundreds or thousands of parameters.

 In the part-2, we will see how we can add a new parameter and it's value using AWS CLI.